maoberlehner/node-sass-magic-importer/README.md

 var sass = require('node-sass');
 var magicImporter = require('node-sass-magic-importer');

-sass.render({
-  ...
-  importer: magicImporter,
-  magicImporter: {
+var options = {
   // Defines the path in which your node_modules directory is found.
   cwd: process.cwd(),
   // Paths in which to search for imported files.
   includePaths: [process.cwd()],
   // Allowed extensions.
   extensions: [
     '.scss',
     '.sass'
   ],
   // Define the package.json keys and in which order to search for them.
   packageKeys: [
     'sass',
     'scss',
     'style',
     'css',
     'main.sass',
     'main.scss',
     'main.style',
     'main.css',
     'main'
   ]
-  }
+};

+sass.render({
+  ...
+  importer: magicImporter(options)
   ...
 });
 ```